 Taxpayer Identification Number (TIN)

-TIN stands for Taxpayer Identification Number, it is a 11 digit unique identification number used to all the dealers registered under VAT throughout the country for the sale of goods and services.
-It consist of 11 digits out of which first two characters represents the State code as used by the Union Ministry of Home Affairs and next nine digits differs from state to state.
-Of the remaining 9 digits, there are digits reserved to represent Area and district to which dealer is registered.
-Also called as VAT (Value Added Tax) number or CST (Central Sales Tax) Number.
+TIN stands for Taxpayer Identification Number.
+It is a 11 digit unique identification number used by all the dealers registered under VAT throughout the country for the sale of goods and services.
+It consists of 11 digits out of which first two characters represents the State code as used by the Union Ministry of Home Affairs and next nine digits differ from state to state.
+In the remaining 9 digits, there are digits reserved to represent Area and district to which dealer is registered.
+It is also called as VAT (Value Added Tax) number.